carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 Below are the steps that one could use to add kapp to a Dagger pipeline.

 ### The microservices demo project
-Leveraging the well known [microservices demo](https://github.com/GoogleCloudPlatform/microservices-demo) to create dagger plan to deploy.
+Leveraging the well known [microservices demo](https://github.com/GoogleCloudPlatform/microservices-demo) to create Dagger plan to deploy.
 The cloned and updated project to run in a local kind cluster is present [here](https://github.com/renuy/microservices-demo).

 This project's deployment manifest(configuration) for Kubernetes is available at `./release/kubernetes-manifests.yaml`